rust-kr/cproc/README.md

 ## Mailing list

+**cproc Team**
 There is a mailing list at [~mcf/cproc@lists.sr.ht].
 Feel free to use it for general discussion, questions, patches, or bug reports (if you don't have an sr.ht account).

 ## Issue tracker

-Please report any issues to https://todo.sr.ht/~mcf/cproc.
+Please report any cproc related issues to https://todo.sr.ht/~mcf/cproc.

 ## Contributing